 The student's presentation, open to the academic community of graduate students and faculty, will be no shorter than twenty minutes and no longer than thirty minutes in duration.
-The presentation will be video and/or audio recorded, depending on the student's preference, for evaluation purposes.
 Following the student's presentation, the English Studies exam format will be as follows:

-- The Graduate Program Director or their designee will ask audience members who are not on the Graduate Faculty in English to leave the room to enable the Graduate Faculty evaluators and other interested Graduate Faculty in English to verbally test the student on the contents of the presentation and the English Studies reading list.
-This part of the exam will be thirty to forty-five minutes in duration. - 2) At the conclusion of the Graduate Faculty question/answer session, the student and Graduate Faculty members who are not evaluating the student will leave the room to enable faculty evaluators and the Graduate Director or Director's designee from the Graduate Committee to confer about the merits of the exam and determine whether the student has passed the e.
+The Graduate Program Director or their designee will ask audience members who are not on the Graduate Faculty in English to leave the room to enable the Graduate Faculty evaluators and other interested Graduate Faculty in English to verbally test the student on the contents of the presentation and the English Studies reading list.
+This part of the exam will be thirty to forty-five minutes in duration.

+- 2) At the conclusion of the Graduate Faculty question/answer session, the student and Graduate Faculty members who are not evaluating the student will leave the room to enable faculty evaluators and the Graduate Director or Director's designee from the Graduate Committee to confer about the merits of the exam and determine whether the student has passed the e.
 The Graduate Program Director will facilitate that discussion. - 3) In the case the same decision is reached by both of the faculty evaluators present during the exam the student will be invited back into the room immediately after faculty evaluators have conferred about the student's performance on the exam.
 At that time, the faculty members will discuss with the student the merits of the exam and the reasons for the final evaluation.
 This discussion will ensure transparency in the evaluation process.
-If the faculty members were split in their determination of the exam's merits, the Graduate Director or Director's designee from the Graduate Committee will explain the differences in evaluations to the student. - 4) In the case that the two faculty evaluators are split in their decision for a passing or failing exam, the student will be invited back into the room to be informed of that split and the reasons for it.
-This discussion will ensure transparency in the evaluation process.
-After the meeting the Graduate Program Director will assign the video and/or audio recording of the presentation, and all documents associated with the exam (e.g., rationale/reading list, handouts), to a faculty member with some expertise in the area(s) of the presentation so that he/she can determine the deciding pass/fail evaluation.
-That faculty member will maintain his/her anonymity in his/her decision so that the fairest evaluation is made based on the content of the exam.
-The results of the third evaluator will be communicated to the student in a meeting with the Graduate Program Director no more than 2 weeks after the date of the presentation.
-In that meeting the Graduate Program Director will present the comments made by the third evaluator in order to maintain the transparency of the evaluation process.
+If the faculty members were split in their determination of the exam's merits, the Graduate Director or Director's designee from the Graduate Committee will explain the differences in evaluations to the student. - 4) In the case that the two faculty evaluators are split in their decision for a passing or failing exam, the Graduate Director will act as the tie breaker.